-It was something that has been speculated on for decades — but in 2010 the team on the Ness found proof.
+It was something that has been speculated on for decades — but in 2010 the excavation team on the Ness found proof.

 Neolithic Orcadians used colour to decorate their structures.

 Five days into the 2010 season of excavations on the Ness of Brodgar, it became clear that sections of walling within two structures had been “painted”.

 But rather than breaking out the Stone Age equivalent of a sheepskin roller to jazz up some interior walling, at present it appears that the decoration was applied to specific, single stones — and the application of paint may have had its own special significance.

 “We discovered stonework within Structures One and Eight, that had been decorated, and enhanced, with extensive layers of pigments

-“On one stone, although no coherent pattern can be discerned, there are several different colours covering most of the stone face – reddish browns, yellows and oranges – while on another stone the whole stone face seems to have the same reddish colour applied right across its surface.
+“On one stone, although no coherent pattern could be discerned, there were several different colours covering most of the stone face – reddish browns, yellows and oranges – while on another stone the whole stone face seems to have the same reddish colour applied right across its surface.

 “There are examples from the Mediterranean – Spain and Portugal, for example, in the context of Neolithic cave decoration – but in Northern Europe, until now, it’s not been until the Bronze Age where you start getting stone carvings enhanced by the use of colour.”